CryptoManufaktur-io/solana-rpc/README.md

 `solana validators` to get a list of validators, their stake %age and version.

-`df -h` to see fill status of ram disks.
+`df -h` to see fill status of disks.

 `htop` to see CPU and memory use.